-By Joel Garfinkle on September 15th, 2014
+Joel Garfinkle · September 15, 2014 · Leadership · Inspiring Others

-More than 50,000 books are published per year on leadership - how to be an effective leader, how to grow into being a leader if you're not one, what qualities constitute a good leader.
-And it's not just books - there are websites, magazines, blogs, training seminars, not to mention graduate degrees from major universities.
+More than 50,000 books are published per year on leadership -- how to be an effective leader, how to grow into being a leader if you're not one, what qualities constitute a good leader.
+And it's not just books -- there are websites, magazines, blogs, training seminars, not to mention graduate degrees from major universities.